Skip to content

 PERMIT BBG.AUTHMOD.BBGZSAFM.ZOSDUMP CLASS(SERVER) ACCESS(READ) ID(SYSPROG)

-9. Define a server profile for server optimized local adapter services
+1. Define server profiles for local adapter services:

 RDEFINE SERVER BBG.AUTHMOD.BBGZSAFM.WOLA UACC(NONE) OWNER(SYSPROG)